 The historical oceanographic data set for the Newfoundland Shelf is available from archives at the Marine Environmental Data Service (MEDS) in Ottawa and from working databases maintained at the Northwest Atlantic Fisheries Centre (NAFC) in St. John's Newfoundland.
 Since 1989, net-mounted conductivity-temperature-depth (Seabird model SBE-19 CTD systems) recorders have replaced XBTs on the annual assessment surveys as the primary oceanographic instrument.
 This system records temperature and salinity data during trawl deployment and recovery and for the duration of the fishing tow.
-Data from the net-mounted CTDs are not field calibrated, but are checked and factory calibrated periodically maintaining an accuracy of 0.005° C in temperature and 0.005 in salinity.
-Expendable bathythermographs (XBTs) are only used when the net-mounted CTD fails during the tow, these are accurate to within 0.1° C.
+Data from the net-mounted CTDs are not field calibrated, but are checked and factory calibrated periodically maintaining an accuracy of 0.005°C in temperature and 0.005 in salinity.
+Expendable bathythermographs (XBTs) are only used when the net-mounted CTD fails during the tow, these are accurate to within 0.1°C.

-Data on shrimp abundance and distribution were available for the years 1995-2003 for the fall and from 1998-2004 for the spring surveys.
-Fishing sets of 15 minute duration at a towing speed of 3 knots were randomly allocated to strata covering the Grand Bank and slope waters to a depth of 1500 m (Fig. 1) (Brodie, 1996; McCallum and Walsh, 1996).
-The mean numbers and weight of northern shrimp for all sets within 1°C-temperature bins for each survey were computed.
-Cumulative frequency distributions of catch numbers for each temperature bin are compared to the available temperature distribution within the 3LNO region for all surveys.
+Data on shrimp abundance and distribution were available for the years 1995-2004 for the fall and from 1998-2005 for the spring surveys.
+Fishing sets of 15 minute duration at a towing speed of 3 knots were randomly allocated to strata covering the Grand Bank and slope waters to a depth of 1 500 m (Fig. 1) (Brodie, 1996; McCallum and Walsh, 1996).
+The mean numbers and weight of northern shrimp for all sets within 1°C temperature bins for each survey were computed.
+Cumulative frequency distributions of catch numbers for each temperature bin are compared to the available temperature distribution within the Div.
+3LNO region for all surveys.
 For the purpose of this preliminary analysis, these distributions were not weighted by sampling intensity or stratum area.
 Near-bottom temperature grids for NAFO Div.
-3LNO were then produced from all available spring data for the years 1998-2004 and for the fall surveys for the years 1995 to 2003.
+3LNO were then produced from all available spring data for the years 1998-2005 and for the fall surveys for the years 1995 to 2004.
 All near-bottom temperature values for the time period of each survey were interpolated onto a regular grid and contoured using a geostatistical (2-dimensional Kriging) procedure.
 The numbers and total weight of northern shrimp per fishing set are displayed over the temperature contours as expanding solid circles proportional to the magnitude of the catch.
+It is noted that a significant portion of Div.
+3L was not sampled during the fall of 2004.